Collection Development Policies

 Preservation:

 Due to financial and staff constraints, the Library supports a small preservation program.
-Measures to preserve its collection include binding print journals, repair and rebinding of physical books, replacement of damaged items, use of archival electronic databases such as JSTOR, and digitization through its digitization program.
+Measures to preserve its collection include limited binding of print journals, repair and rebinding of physical books, replacement of damaged items, use of archival electronic databases such as JSTOR, and access to the University’s archives and the Library’s special collections through its digitization program.

 Gifts: